Feature Annotations

 this only works for string literals, boolean literals, numeric literals, and enums.

-feature can be added anywhere that the via
+The via-value feature can be added anywhere that the via feature can be

 to capture the argument value.
 To continue the above example, this is how you